line/armeria/site/src/sphinx/advanced-structured-logging.rst

     cb.contentPreview(100);

-Note that the ``contentPreview()`` method enables the previews only for textual content which meets the following cases:
+Note that the ``contentPreview()`` method enables the previews only for textual content which meets one of the following cases:

 - when its type matches ``text/*`` or ``application/x-www-form-urlencoded``.
 - when its charset has been specified. e.g. application/json; charset=utf-8.